 - The materials provide opportunities for students to communicate thinking on scientific concepts in written and graphic modes.
 Every Experience within each Topic has a Read About It text that offers opportunities for students to engage in written and graphic modes of communication.
 Students respond to questions and writing or drawing prompts in the Apply It section of the Read About It text to demonstrate understanding of the text. - Every Topic also includes a STEAM Activity that provides additional opportunities for students to demonstrate an understanding of science content in writing prompts and graphics by developing charts, tables, or models while incorporating science and engineering practices.
-For example, in Topic 3, Experience 3, students work in groups to research the everyday importance of rare-earth metals.
-Students produce presentations that include written explanations of their research along with graphic representations of a museum exhibit on modern telecommunications technology. - In addition, at the end of the Explain portion of each Experience, students complete a Take-Notes companion activity to communicate what they have learned throughout the lesson, using various written and graphic ways to demonstrate understanding.
-For example, in Topic 3, Experience 4, students use graphic pictures to respond to writing prompts to define a chemical change and provide evidence that a chemical change has taken place.
+For example, in Topic 3, Experience 3, students research colors that can be made by mixing different pigments.
+Students plan an investigation to develop new fabric dyes and develop marketing materials with graphics and detailed instructions for using and diluting the dyes. - In addition, at the end of the Explain portion of each Experience, students complete a Take-Notes companion activity to communicate what they have learned throughout the lesson, using various written and graphic ways to demonstrate understanding.
+For example, in Topic 4, Experience 3, students use graphic pictures to respond to writing prompts to describe the basic requirements for life on Earth and determine how Earth's proximity to the sun supports life.